nst/PSSokoban/README.md

 - implement [Sokoban](https://en.wikipedia.org/wiki/Sokoban) in PostScript
 - play Sokoban in GhostView
-- handle input keys directly with unix pipes
+- handle keystrokes immediately using unix pipes

 See also: